An investment in Futrli and the future of forecasting for (small) business

 Futrli (like many of my investments) was born out of Hannah Dawson’s personal experience running a small business and not being able to find any good forecasting and planning tools to help her.
 She was an insider to the pain but an outsider to the market.
-Like any good outsider she saw the world differently and decided to set up a company to translate this vision into reality.
+Like any good outsider, she saw the world differently and decided to set up a company to translate this vision into reality.

 When you think about most software tools they either provide a system of record and/or greater levels of productivity.
-In all cases they are backward looking.
+In all cases they are backward-looking.
 In almost all cases they are designed for larger enterprise customers.
-Business intelligence (so called ‘BI’) now seems like quite a dated concept and is still very much the preserve of larger enterprise customers.
-It is also for the most part backward looking – better understand what you have been doing so you can improve it for the next time.
+Business intelligence (so-called ‘BI’) now seems like quite a dated concept and is still very much the preserve of larger enterprise customers.
+It is also for the most part backward-looking – better understand what you have been doing so you can improve it for the next time.

 Futrli works with accountants, helping them to add value to their clients and support them on their journey.
-In the same way they are partnering with some of the world’s largest consulting firms and banks.
+In the same way, they are partnering with some of the world’s largest consulting firms and banks.
 But the company also targets SMB’s directly.

-The SMB market is still a relatively untapped frontier for SaaS companies; there is huge opportunity but to be successful the product has to deliver most of the selling, on-boarding and support itself.
+The SMB market is still a relatively untapped frontier for SaaS companies; there is a huge opportunity but to be successful the product has to deliver most of the selling, onboarding, and support itself.
 It has to be highly intuitive.
 The Futrli CEO and Founder, Hannah Dawson, understands this and has a great feel for both the product and the market she is selling into.
 She has been there herself which makes a big difference.

 Futrli has been bootstrapped to this point and reached revenue in the multiple of millions and profitability.
 So it has been run with a great deal of discipline and efficiency.
 We also think Hannah is a special talent who has what it takes to thrill her customers and build a really big business.